Astrak/PhylSlider.js/README.md

 # PhylSlider.js
-Interactive SVG slider for phylogenetic trees !(PylSlider.js in action)[sample.jpg]
+An interactive SVG slider for phylogenetic trees.

+!(PhylSlider.js in action)[https://raw.githubusercontent.com/Astrak/PhylSlider.js/master/sample.jpg]

 ## What is this ?
-In early 2016 I had not found any tree-like SVG slider in javascript.
-None for the kind of interaction I needed in the demo below.
-So here it is.
+Seems javascript does not have any library for this, so here it is.
+Better experience than blabla : demo at astrak.github.io/evolution

 ## Warning : big todo list > contributions welcome !
-This is a really cool interaction tool but there is a lot of work to do though : first the javascript is quite ugly since this writing this library was not my primary mean in this project.
+This is a really cool interaction tool but there is a lot of work to do though : first the javascript is quite ugly since this writing this library was not my primary mean in this project, I stopped working on it as soon as it did the job.
 Moreover :
 - the colors of the tags are not yet tweened with the thumb.
-- it has a huge need of a serious viewport handler.
+- it needs a viewport handler : first a little function to set the correct `viewBox` depending on the viewport's width.
+But it could also change depending on mobile orientation, since this tool takes some place on a mobile screen.
+But it would also change the page layout so the developper may prefer to set that himself.
+In the demo that is what I did on horizontal orientation : the new layout is changed outside PhylSlider.js.
 - there is no real graph design since the tree must be passed all at once, no nice d3-like `node1.add( node2 )` yet.
 - as can be first thought, the maximum number of children from the root is limited.
-On mobile vertical orientation, you cannot have more than 4 children from the root.
+On mobile vertical orientation, you cannot have more than 4 children from the root with biggest screens.
 I have a little idea on how to bypass that problem but it is a very big work and not my priority for now.
+- not sure if branches should arrive to their nodes, or if the script should check if nodes have children to draw branches that come from them.
-- it is hard to imagine nodes with 3 children, though it is not usual in pylogenetics it can be needed.
+- it is hard to imagine nodes with 3 children and it is not usual in pylogenetics.
 Better keep 2 children as in phylogenetics theory and though you could need it for another use case.
-It essentially is about design.
+It essentially is about design for now.

-For all these reasons contribution are welcome :)
+For all these reasons it is a complex feature and contribution are welcome :)

-## Demo
-astrak.github.io/evolution

 ## Use
 	var tree = {
 		content:'H. habilis',
-		content0:'Australopithecus',
-		content0X:-23,
-		content0Y:132,
-		mode:'off',
-		xStart:10,
-		yStart:110,
+		content0:'Australopithecus',        //the node branch is the one that arrives to it.
+Content0 is an optional content0X:-23,                      //tag for the beginning of this branch. content0Y:132,
+		mode:'off',                         //tells whether the thumb can slide on that node's branch.
+Since it is xStart:10,                          //the root branch that arrives to the first node, it is disabled. yStart:110,
 		xEnd:70,
 		yEnd:85,
 		tween:{
-			tI:[1,0,0,0,0,0,0,0,0,0]
-		},
+			tI:[1,0,0,0,0,0,0,0,0,0]        //tween can have multiple properties which can be numbers or arrays },
 		children:[
 			...